tytydraco/yessleep/out/My_motorcycle_broke_down_on_a_road_no_one_dares_cross_I_found_out_why.md

 I grabbed a bat from the nearby closet and made my way to the door.
 I slowly opened it with the bat raised and looked around.
 There was nothing there.
 My dog came out still barking at what I couldn’t see.
 She was scared and startled but not as scared and startled as I was.

 I gulped and backed into my house when my eyes saw it.
-J was parked just by the corner of my house.
+Betty was parked just by the corner of my house.
 I stared blankly at it for a few seconds, then I slammed the door, headed for the phone and dialed the police.

-I no longer live there, and I don’t own J anymore.
+I no longer live there, and I don’t own Betty anymore.
 It was by far the most terrifying thing that has ever happened to me.